Radyatra/Credit-Card-Default-Prediction-using-ML-/README.md

 # Credit-Card-Default-Prediction-using-ML-
 Supervised Machine Learning model to predict whether customers will be defaulting their credit card payments on a fictional Bank.
+This notebook includes the Exploratory Data Analysis (EDA), Data Preprocessing, Modelling, and Model Improvements using Cross-Validation.

 Models used:
 - Logistic Regression